d12frosted/elpa-mirror/gnu/corfu-readme.txt

   Corfu can be used for completion in the minibuffer, since it relies on child frames to display the candidates.
-By default, `corfu-global-mode' does not activate `corfu-mode' in the minibuffer, to avoid interference with specialised minibuffer completion UIs like Vertico or Mct.
+By default, `global-corfu-mode' does not activate `corfu-mode' in the minibuffer, to avoid interference with specialised minibuffer completion UIs like Vertico or Mct.
 However you may still want to enable Corfu completion for commands like `M-:' (`eval-expression') or `M-!'